s- and d-wave superconductivity in a two-band model: The model

 where $ c_{i\sigma}^{\dagger}$ and $ f_{i\sigma}^{\dagger}$ are creation operators for the $c$ and $f$ electrons in the wide, uncorrelated band, and in the narrow band, respectively.
 These bands are described by the dispersion relations, $\epsilon_{k}^{c}$ and $\epsilon_{k}^{f}$, for $c$ and $f$-electrons in an obvious notation.
 The $\langle i,j \rangle$ refer to lattice sites and $\sigma$ denotes the spin of the electrons. $U$ is the on-site repulsive interaction ($U>0$) among $f$-electrons.
 The two types of electrons are hybridized, with a $k$-independent matrix element $V$~ \cite{Daniel1,Igor1}.
 This one-body mixing term can be tuned by external parameters such as pressure permitting the exploration of the phase diagram and quantum phase transitions of the model.
-The last term explicitly describes an effective attraction between $f$-electrons in neighboring sites ($J_{ij}<0$), which is responsible for superconductivity.
+The last term explicitly describes an effective attraction between $f$-electrons in neighboring sites {\bf($J_{ij}>0$)}, which is responsible for superconductivity~\cite{Sacramento}.
 Notice that this term also describes antiferromagnetic (AF), $xy$-type, exchange interactions between these electrons, such that, magnetic and superconducting ground states are in competition.
 In this work we are only interested in the latter.
-It is worth to point out that in Eq. (\ref{hamilt}) we have retained all those terms which are of main importance in influencing qualitatively the superconducting properties.
+We have neglected in this interaction an Ising term that when decoupled in the superconducting channel leads to $p$-wave pairing that is not considered here.
+It is worth to point out that all terms included in Eq. (\ref{hamilt}) are of main importance in influencing qualitatively the superconducting properties.
+The order of magnitude of these terms can vary substantially for one specific class of systems to another.
+In particular the interactions $J_{ij}$ should be small for the case of rare-earth heavy fermions due to the localization of the $f$-orbitals in these systems.
 We have neglected an inter-band attractive interaction among the $c$ and $f$-electrons, and an intra-band term between the $c$-electrons.
+Also we did not include~\cite{kei} an inter-band pair hopping term which arises in second order in the hybridization when applying a Schrieffer-Wolf transformation for the Anderson lattice model~\cite{masuda}.
+Inter-band pairing gives rise to ground states with finite $q$-pairing states but also to anisotropic $s$-wave superconductivity~\cite{masuda}.
+The main difference concerning the effect of hybridization for intra-band and inter-band pairing is that in the latter case hybridization favors superconductivity~\cite{masuda} while for intra-band pairing it is mostly deleterious.